hh/windows-fromscratch/Readme.md

 [windows-2008r2-standard] Found port 7190 available
 ```

-## scp equivalent... wincp using wget vbscript to retrieve from a one-shot webserver
+### Copying files to a windows box from plain ruby

 Windows doesn't have scp or easy cross platform file copy abilities
 (assuming you have only ruby and not samba4).
 So we spin up a small